Topzle Topzle

 Notes: A third-person brawler, it was the only game developed by Bungie West, a satellite studio located in California.

 Notes: Sold over 5 million copies by 2005 and became the Xbox's killer app.
-It was later remade as Halo: Combat Evolved Anniversary by a partnership of companies.
+It was later remade as Halo: Combat Evolved Anniversary by a partnership of companies, led by 343 Industries.

 Notes: Sold US $200 million on its first day and 9 million units in total.